-New paper crafts classes are now available on Bluprint!
-If you’re new to Bluprint, explore our online learning platform today by signing up for one of our completely FREE mini-classes: Spectacular Stamping with Joy Macdonnell and Create Stunning Birthday Cards with Kimber McGray.
+New paper crafts classes are now available on Craftsy!
+If you’re new to Craftsy, explore our online learning platform today by signing up for one of our completely FREE mini-classes: Spectacular Stamping with Joy Macdonnell and Create Stunning Birthday Cards with Kimber McGray.

 Let’s start with a basic overview of the color wheel

 There are 3 primary types of color combinations that we deal within the wheel:

 1. Primary colors: red, blue and yellow; these colors make up all the other colors.

 2. Secondary colors: orange (red + yellow), purple (blue +red) and green (blue+yellow).

 3. Tertiary colors: red-orange, red-violet, yellow-orange, yellow-green, blue-violet and blue-green; the colors are made with the primary + secondary colors combined.

 Now in what ways do we actually use this and what does this even have to do with paper crafting?